Don Chow Tacos

 Don Chow Tacos was a Chinese-Mexican fusion food truck based in Los Angeles, California.
-A veteran in the food truck industry, Don Chow was founded on April 22, 2009, by Dominic Lau and Lawrence Lie.
-Their motto, “Where Chino meets Latino," represents the pair's Chinese heritage, (represented by the truck's logo, a depiction of the traditional Chinese guardian lion), and the Hispanic influences that had been constant in their lives as they grew up in LA.
+It was founded on April 22, 2009, by Dominic Lau and Lawrence Lie with the motto, "Where Chino meets Latino", representing their Chinese heritage and Hispanic influences.
 Don Chow Tacos ceased operations on February 16, 2015.

 History

 Don Chow Tacos was founded in October 2009.
-The idea for the truck was conceived when owners Lau and Lie identified a foodie niche in the late-night bar-goer crowd.
-When they decided launch Don Chow Tacos, the food truck industry was in its early stages.
-The name they chose to represent their fusion tacos, Don Chow, was derived from the honorific Spanish title "Don" in combination with the popular Chinese surname "Chow", (which also became a play-on-words for being synonymous with "food").

-Don Chow began as a two-man operation, with Lau and Lie cooking and serving bar crowds on Thursday and Friday nights, as well as anyone else who encountered the truck on weekends.
+The idea was conceived when owners Lau and Lie identified a niche in the late-night bar-goer crowd.
+When they launched, the food truck industry was in its early stages.
+Don Chow began as a two-man operation, with Lau and Lie cooking and serving bar crowds.
 They appeared regularly at Zanzibar in Santa Monica and Townhouse in Venice.
-Both kept their day jobs, working after regular business hours to get Don Chow up and running.
+Both kept their day jobs.

-When the truck transitioned to a full-week schedule in October 2009, Ernie Gallegos was hired to manage a cook to take over for Lau and Lie.
-With Gallegos’ guidance, Don Chow was able to establish regular operations.
-The food truck gained local popularity after Guy Fieri sampled Don Chow's fusion fare on Diners, Drive-Ins and Dives in 2010 and again in 2015.
+When the truck transitioned to a full-week schedule in October 2009, Ernie Gallegos was hired and Don Chow was able to establish regular operations.
+The food truck gained local popularity after Guy Fieri sampled their food on Diners, Drive-Ins and Dives in 2010 and again in 2015.
 Earlier that year, Don Chow had been recognized on NBC's Food Truck Week on the truck's first birthday: April 22, 2010, and Dominic Lau was interviewed by Kurt Knutsson, "Cyberguy" for KTLA in May.
 As its popularity continued to grow, Don Chow was featured on a segment for National Taco Day on KTLA on October 4, 2010.